Breword/tmux/Contributing.md

 ### Small things

+- It is annoying that -t= is still needed for select-window on the status line when it is not needed for panes.

+- Triple click should not fire double click first (needs a timeout).

+- list-keys should be able to show long commands with {} and newlines more nicely.
+Either any string containing newlines or starting with a newline, or have some knowledge of command arguments - eg know that if-shell argument 2 is a command.

 - Should remember the last layout before select-layout was used and select-layout without an argument should include it, so C-Space could cycle through it with the preset layouts.
 Also a separate flag or layout name to